 Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 According to the Merriam-Webster Dictionary, a germ is a microorganism that causes disease.
-Most children and even adults consider germs to be icky, nasty, teeny, tiny, creatures that no one should ever touch.
+Most children and even adults consider germs to be icky, nasty, teeny, tiny creatures that no one should ever touch.

 So how did germs get here?
 Did God create those horrendous things, and if so, why?

 In Genesis 1:31 of the King James Bible, we read, "And God saw everything that he had made, and, behold, it was very good."
 Does this mean God considers something that causes disease and death "good?"
 Surprisingly, "good" germs exist, and humans would have a difficult time living without them.
+I theorize that, in the beginning, all germs were good.

 About The Word